pnp/cli-microsoft365/docs/manual/docs/user-guide/using-own-identity.md

 [![New app registration](../images/using-own-identity/new-app-registration.png)](../images/using-own-identity/new-app-registration.png)

-In the form, enter a name for your new application, for the purpose of this tutorial let's use `Custom PnP Office 365 CLI`.
+In the form, enter a name for your new application, for the purpose of this tutorial let's use `Custom PnP CLI for Microsoft 365`.
 You can always change this later if you want.
 Leave the `Supported account types` and `Redirect URI` values as they are and select the `Register` button at the foot of the form to create your custom application.

 [![Register an application](../images/using-own-identity/register-an-application.png)](../images/using-own-identity/register-an-application.png)